B.C. Rich: BC Rich Bich "PMS" 10 String Prototype

 To celebrate the 25th-anniversary release of the "Rich Bich" 10-string guitar, HHI/BC Rich contracted the original BC Rich luthiers Neal Moser and Sal Gonzales to produce 25 true hand-built reproductions of the original prototype to the Bich 10-string model.
 These hand-carved guitars were built from Neal Moser's original 1978 body templates, using the same exotic woods (black African walnut, maple and Brazilian rosewood) as the original prototype model.

 Due to contract issues between Neal Moser and Hanser Holdings, only 16 of the PMS models were produced.
 These have become highly prized by BC Rich collectors due to the limited production number.
 The original prototype is currently owned by Dan Lawrence.

 Dave Mustaine (Megadeth) was known to use the ten-string variant of the Bich throughout the early 1980s, although with the four additional strings removed.
 The guitar was reportedly pawned, without Mustaine's knowledge, by Megadeth lead guitarist Chris Poland, which led to his dismissal.
 The current whereabouts of the guitar are unknown.

+John Christ (Samhain) (Danzig) Known for using the six-string Bich and a modified 10-string Bich, both with a Kahler (Backup 1983 customized 10-string converted to 6-string, currently on display at the Hard Rock cafè Orlando).

 Warlock

 The introduction of the Warlock model in 1981 helped push B.C.
 Rich into the heavy metal music genre.
 Notable early players included Mick Mars and Nikki Sixx of Mötley Crüe, Lita Ford, Paul Stanley of KISS (featuring a broken mirror top), Randy Jackson (Zebra), Craig Goldy of Dio and Giuffria, and a young pre-Les Paul playing Slash.
-Its popularity continues with players such as Slayer guitarist Kerry King.
+Its popularity continued with players such as Slayer guitarist Kerry King and Sepultura frontman Max Cavalera.
 While Slipknot was gaining in popularity (early 2000's), guitarist Mick Thomson was well known for his signature red/black and black/white Warlocks with "HATE" fretboard inlays.

-A variation on the Warlock design, called the "Warbeast" has also been produced.
-The Warbeast features a more heavily bevelled body, longer body horns as well as an additional horn in the upper middle section.
-The Warbeast was also produced exclusively with the "3-in-line" headstock design, and with Floyd Rose bridges included as standard, except on the cheapest models.
+A variation on the Warlock design, called the "Warbeast", has also been produced.
+The Warbeast features a more heavily beveled body, longer body horns, as well as an additional horn in the upper middle section.
+The Warbeast was also produced exclusively with the "3-in-line" headstock design, and with Floyd Rose bridges included as standard, except on the more affordable models.